Moving Beyond Your Mission, Vision and Values to Build Your Brand

 Why Emotions Drive Action

 People make decisions based on emotions and validate those decisions with logic.
-When someone chooses to volunteer with your organization, donate to your cause, or participate in your programs, they're investing in how that engagement makes them feel.
-They want to be part of something meaningful, to see tangible impact, to feel valued and connected.
+When someone chooses to work with your organization, buy your services, or participate in your programs, they're investing in a feeling.
+They want to see tangible impact, to feel trust in your company.

-Your mission statement might articulate your purpose, but your brand messaging should articulate the emotional experience people have when they engage with your work.
+Your mission statement might articulate your purpose, but your brand messaging should articulate the emotional experience people have when they work with you.
 Brand messaging answers the question: What feeling does your organization promise to deliver?

 Creating Emotional Connection

-Understanding Emotional Value - The meaningful connections and trust built with donors, volunteers, program participants, and the broader community often matter more than program metrics or organizational achievements.
+Understanding Emotional Value - The meaningful connections and trust built with clients, stakeholders, and the broader community often matter more than metrics or organizational achievements.

 Using Audience Language - The words your community uses to describe your impact are more powerful than institutional terminology.
 When stakeholders say your program "changed everything" or made them feel "capable for the first time," those phrases should inform your messaging.

-Focusing on Feelings - Instead of leading with statistics about program completion rates, start with the transformation people experience.
+Focusing on Feelings - Instead of leading with statistics, start with the transformation people experience when they work with you.
 The data validates the emotional promise, not the other way around.

 Making the Transition

 Moving beyond mission, vision, and values doesn't mean abandoning these foundational elements.
-We want to develop brand messaging that supplements and brings these academic statements to life through emotional connection.
+Instead, it means developing messaging that brings these academic statements to life through emotional connection.

 Start by listening to your audiences—not just what they say about your programs, but how they feel about their experience with your organization.
 The language they use to describe their connection to your work should inform your brand messaging.

-When your brand messaging connects emotionally while your mission, vision, and values provide the logical framework, you create the foundation for deeper engagement, stronger relationships, and greater impact.
-Your organization becomes not just a service provider, but a source of hope, growth, and transformation that people want to support and be part of.
+When your messaging connects emotionally you create the foundation for deeper engagement, stronger relationships, and greater impact.
+Your organization becomes not just a service provider, but a source of growth and transformation that people want to support and be part of.